szemranamszyca/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2.Final Model architecture

-I've decided to use classical LeNet architecture and just tune it a little, adding to dropout method (with probablity 0.75) after Layer 3 and Layer 4
+I've decided to use classical LeNet architecture and just tune it a little, adding the dropout method (with probablity 0.75) after Layer 3 and Layer 4

 | Layer         		      |     Description	        					                                    |